Scobiform/farright-map/README.md

 ## Background

-This project is designed to map far-right party-candidates, media, organizations, special locations and fraternities.
+This project is designed to map far-right party-candidates, media, organizations, special locations, fraternities and settlers (yes, Germany has "völkische SIedler*innen").
+The data was exclusively collected from open sources and is in public interest.

 ## Install